CluelessBiker/project4-print-statements/README.md

 After installing ```django-allauth``` I was unable to migrate my changes.
 Each time I tried, I encountered an error message in the terminal that I could not decipher.
 I checked & rechecked each of the commands I had used then installing the package, along with adding it to the requirements file, as well as triple checking lines added in settings and urls.
 Eventually I reached out to Tutor Support, and they informed me that Heroku often alters the DATABASE configvar for security reasons.
 Upon updating the value in my env.py file, the issue was instantly rectified.

-After installing **crispy-forms**, an "Invalid syntx" error was displaying in the terminal.
+After installing **crispy-forms**, an "Invalid syntax" error was displaying in the terminal.
 This was fixed by providing the missing comma within the BlogPostPage class.

 Django was then throwing an error, as the CSRF token had been added incorrectly to the form field.

 After adding a "categories" field to my Artprints model, I then received an error message when trying to migrate the changes, as it was a required field & no default foreignkey was provided.
 I added a default field, assuming I could name a category, and this in turn caused a whole new string of error messages.
 After updating the field, I was unable to migrate the changes still, as the error kept persisting.
 I looked up how to revert the migrations on [Stackoverflow](https://stackoverflow.com/questions/32123477/how-to-revert-the-last-migration) using the following command: ```./manage.py migrate artprints zero```, but this did not resolve the issue.
 After consulting with a fellow student who had experienced something similar, [Mats Simonsson](https://github.com/Pelikantapeten), I then deleted the files out of the migrations folder within my app folder.
-As I had not yet pupolated the databases with a significant amount of information, this seemed like a reasonable fix.
+As I had not yet populated the databases with a significant amount of information, this seemed like a reasonable fix.

 Creating the URL path became problematic, as each time I attempted, it resulted in my weblink diplaying "/prints/prints" instead of just "prints".
 As I was unable to find a solution to resolve this, I changed the path so it would read "/art/prints/" for aesthetics.